jlucaspains/documorph/README.md

 ### Parameters
 #### `--in` (required)

-The input `.docx` file.
-It should be a valid Open XML Word document.
+The input `.docx` file or directory.
+If a folder is provided, all the `.docx` files will be converted.
+Any `.docx` file should be a valid Open XML Word document.

 #### `--out` (required)

-The output file name.
-The media files will be dropped in the folder where the output file is in.
+The output file or directory full path.
+The media files will be dropped in the folder where the output files are in.